YetundeBadru/AWS-Web-Application/README.md

 </details>

 ## Project Tasks
-1. Set Up a Virtual Private Cloud (VPC)
+1. Set Up a Virtual Private Cloud (VPC) in the Ireland Region.
 - Configuring a Custom VPC to host SmartShop's infrastructure by Creating a VPC
   - In the AWS Console, go to VPC > Your VPCs > Create VPC.
   - Name the VPC, choose IPv4 CIDR block (e.g., 10.0.0.0/16), and click Create.